Primary Areas of Study for Health Services Research Degrees

 To complement the interdisciplinary focus of the Health Services Research MSc or PhD concentration, students will receive advanced training in one of the following areas of study —

-There are a number of generic competencies in Health Economics including knowledge of theories and concepts in health economics and the ability to use and apply it to frame and address health policy problems; knowledge relating to the application of mathematical and statistical techniques to understand and assess the impact of underlying change, including policy shifts, on human and organizational behaviours; conversance with the collection and use of primary and secondary health and economic data obtained from various sources and methods; and the ability to effectively communicate research motivations, study designs, findings and implications for various audiences including academics and decision makers.
+Students in this area of study learn about the theories and methods of health economics and how to apply them to evaluate programs as well as frame and address health policy problems.
+Students will build their capacity in the application of mathematical and statistical techniques to understand and assess the impact of underlying change, including policy shifts, on human and organizational behaviours using primary and secondary health and economic data.
+The courses emphasize training in the effective communication of research motivations, hypotheses, study designs, findings and implications for various audiences including academics and decision makers.
+No previous training in economics is assumed.

-- Understand theories and empirical studies concerning the supply of health services and their application to hospitals, health care professionals and other settings and providers;
+- Theories and empirical studies concerning the supply of and demand for health services including hospital care, services provided by health care professionals as individuals and teams and other care settings

-- Understand how health care markets work (e.g., those for labour, health services and insurance) including knowledge of the potential sources of market failures, roles for regulatory agencies, informational asymmetry and empirical studies;
+- Research related to how health care markets work (e.g. those for health human resources, health services and insurance) including knowledge of potential sources of market failures, roles for regulatory agencies and informational asymmetry

 Health Informatics Research